Breekpot/docs/bloqs/overview.rst

 Digitized asset
 ---------------

-Currently its common practice for private real estate funds to issue certificates that do not have a (standardized) digital representation.
+Currently it's common practice for private real estate funds to issue certificates that do not have a (standardized) digital representation.
 Bloqification will replace offline (sometimes physical) shareholder registers with digital cloud-hosted smart contracts.

 Per business entity a smart contract is written and deployed.
 Within the smart contract's inner database the names of shareholders are stored.